 Join us whenever you can.
 Each week's lesson stands on its own.
 This is very "dropin."
-Bring something to eat if you like, wear your pj's.-- we're on-line now so who'd even know.
-Have a Bible handy.

-Both classes are now recorded and are available each week in my new podcast at scottengle.podbean.com.
-They are also available on Apple podcasts.
-Search by my name, "Scott Engle".
+Both classes are recorded and are available each week in my podcast at scottengle.podbean.com.
+They are also available on Apple podcasts and elsewhere.
+Search by "Scott Engle Bible Studies".